rahmansodev/auth-typescript-jest-boilerplate/README.md

 # 4. Copy .env.example and adjust accordingly
 $ cp sampledotenv .env

-# 5. Initiate husky pre-commit hooks
-$ npm run setup-husky

-# 6. Run the project locally
+# 5. Run the project locally
 $ npm run dev

-# 7. Or Run the project in staging/production
+# 6. Or Run the project in staging/production
 $ npm run start

-# 8. You can test it on http://localhost:5000/health
+# 7. You can test it on http://localhost:5000/health
 ```

 If using docker :